notealoud/bbbdg/src/site/notes/Digital Garden/Start Here/log.md

 ![](https://source.unsplash.com/iXRVqQtBa_8/1900x1200)

 *I recently came across some old style websites that reminded me of the flat HTML sites I used to create back in the day, when blogging wasn't yet quite a thing and personal websites were a rabbit warren of links.
 It gave me the idea of making an autobiographical timeline/about page.
-This will be a work in progress for a while but I hope you like it!*
+This will be **a work in progress** for a while as I tidy up links but I hope you like it!*

 ---